meilisearch/specifications/text/0034-telemetry-policies.md

 ##### `x-meilisearch-client` Query Parameter

 Some browser engines prevent overloading the User-Agent header.
-In order to track the calls made by some clients concerned by this fact, e.g. the javascript SDK, it is possible to use the `x-meilisearch-client` query parameter.
+To track the calls made by some clients concerned by this fact, e.g. the JavaScript SDK, it is possible to use the `x-meilisearch-client` query parameter.

 If the query parameter is encountered, it overrides the presence of the User-Agent header.